kwyoung11/kyoung.codes/content/blog/image-optimization-with-react-and-next-js.md

 Finally, replace all of your <img> tags with <Picture> tags, and you're all set!

-Note: If you have a large number of images, this will significantly increase your first build time after making the change.
-However, subsequent builds will used the already cached version of the images and should be much quicker.
+> Note: If you have a large number of images, this will significantly increase the duration of your first build after making the change.
+However, subsequent builds will use the already cached version of the images and will be much quicker.